EU medicine agency approves AstraZeneca vaccine | DW | 29.01.2021

 The Amsterdam-based European Medicines Agency (EMA) on Friday recommended the vaccine produced by British-Swedish firm AstraZeneca for conditional market authorization.

-The European Commission is expected to give the vaccine formal approval within hours.
-That would make it the bloc's third certified vaccine, along with those made by the US-German enterprise BioNTech-Pfizer and the US firm Moderna.

-Germany's vaccine commission had said on Thursday that it could not recommend the use of the jabs on people aged 65 years and older because efficacy data for the group were lacking.
+A day before, Germany's vaccine commission said itcould not recommend the use of the jabs on people aged 65 years and older because efficacy data for the group were lacking.

 Older age groups and people with underlying conditions are among the first in line to be vaccinated in most countries with active vaccination programs.